saniasiddiqui231/Design-Dreams-Game/README.md

 ## Overview

-Welcome to **Design Dream**, an exciting and heartwarming game, inspired by **Homescapes**, that blends the thrill of puzzle-solving with the joy of home decoration.
-Follow Ivy's journey as she prepares for an important visit from her parents, transforming her house from a disheveled mess into a cozy, welcoming home.
+Welcome to **Design Dream**, an immersive and heartwarming game inspired by **Homescapes**.
+This game combines the excitement of puzzle-solving with the creativity of home decoration, all while following Ivy's journey to transform her house into a cozy, welcoming home before her parents visit.

 ## Storyline